SFMC MCC Integration Patterns

 This pattern leverages multiple CRM Integration Users per single CRM to get around two limitations of Marketing Cloud Connect:

 As you can see, both cases are per one CRM Integration User.
 And while you are limited to only one Marketing Cloud Connect in a single Salesforce CRM, you can have multiple Integration Users connecting to the target Marketing Cloud Account.
-It allows you to go around both those issues - and is now easier than ever on your licence costs with freshly introduced five free CRM integration users.
+It allows you to go around both those issues.
+Unfortunately freshly introduced free CRM integration users cannot be used for this purpose.

 The workaround for up to five BUs limitation is straightforward - you create multiple integration users and connect each of them to up to five Business Units.